-The monitor menu is accessed by using the up or down arrow to scroll to monitor and pressing the right arrow key to activate the menu.
-All information in the monitor menu is updated in real time, allowing the trained technician to troubleshoot the vehicle by monitoring the handset as the key switch is cycled, Forward/Reverse switch is activated, etc. See following NOTE.
+The Monitor menu is accessed by using the arrow keys to highlight Monitor and pressing the Select softkey to activate the menu.

+All information in the Monitor menu is updated in real time, allowing the trained technician to troubleshoot the vehicle by monitoring the handset as the key switch is cycled, Forward/Reverse switch is activated, etc. See following NOTE.